 So what makes marijuana edibles so popular?
-And what is the proper way to consume an edible?
+And what is the proper and responsible way to consume an edible?

 The Benefits of Marijuana Edibles

-Edibles taste good, come in a wide variety, they’re discrete and provide a potentially stronger, longer-lasting high.
-But before you throw away your grinder and pick up a case of Blue Kudu chocolates there are a few things every edible user should be aware of.
+Edibles taste good, come in a wide variety, they’re discreet and provide a potentially stronger, longer-lasting high.
+But before you throw away your grinder and pick up a case of infused chocolates there are a few things every edible user should be aware of.

-For starters, the stronger, long-lasting high associated with marijuana edibles can catch even veteran marijuana users off guard.
-The cannabinoids in edibles are absorbed into the bloodstream at a significantly smaller percentage (10-20) than cannabis inhaled through the lungs (50-60), and your body size, metabolism, gender and age – among other factors – can all play a role in how much THC or CBD you need to consume to feel the desired effects.
+For starters: the stronger, long-lasting high associated with marijuana edibles can catch even veteran marijuana users off guard.
+The cannabinoids in edibles are absorbed into the bloodstream at a significantly smaller percentage (10-20%) than cannabis inhaled through the lungs (50-60%).
+Additionally, your body size, metabolism, gender and age – among other factors – can all play a role in how much THC or CBD you need to consume to feel the desired effects.
 As a result, and because of the slower build, it can be difficult to find the right dosage for marijuana edibles.